Jonalona/ShinyProxy-Usage-Statistics/README.md

 3. **Dashboards**
    - To add a dashboard, start a new project in Grafana and select the above data source.
 Add a Flux query, and select premade dashboards to visualize them.
    - Flux commands can be found in `/flux-queries`
      - `/flux-queries/aggregate_time_by_user.flux`.
-Returns, per user, the total aggregate duration (in seconds) during which any ShinyProxy apps were active:
+Returns, per user, the total aggregate duration (in seconds) during which any ShinyProxy apps were active.
+Here's the Flux query along with two ways to visualize the same data:

        ```bash
        from(bucket: "shinyproxy_usagestats")